unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 }
 ```

 ## Feature Disable with Nil Channel

 Because send and receive operations on a nil channel block forever, a case in a
 select statement whose channel is nil is never selected.
-This lets us use nil to
+This lets us use nil
-enable or disable cases that correspond to features like handling timeouts or
+to enable or disable cases that correspond to features like handling timeouts
-cancellation.
+or cancellation.
 See ch8/du2.

 ## Work Cancellation with Broadcast

 We need to cancel two goroutines, or an arbitrary number of goroutines.

-One possibility might be to send as many events on the abort channel as there are
+One possibility might be to send as many events on the abort channel as there
-goroutines to cancel.
-If some of the goroutines have already terminated themselves,
+are goroutines to cancel.
+If some of the goroutines have already terminated
-however, our count will be too large, and our sends will get stuck.
-On the other
+themselves, however, our count will be too large, and our sends will get stuck.
-hand, if those goroutines have spawned other goroutines, our count will be too
+On the other hand, if those goroutines have spawned other goroutines, our count
-small, and some goroutines will remain unaware of the cancellation.
-In general, it's
+will be too small, and some goroutines will remain unaware of the cancellation.
-hard to know how many goroutines are working on our behalf at any given moment.
+In general, it's hard to know how many goroutines are working on our behalf at
-Moreover, when a goroutine receives a value from the abort channel, it consumes that
+any given moment.
+Moreover, when a goroutine receives a value from the abort
-value so that other goroutines won't see it.
+channel, it consumes that value so that other goroutines won't see it.

-For cancellation, what we need is a reliable mechanism to broadcast an event over a
+For cancellation, what we need is a reliable mechanism to broadcast an event
-channel so that many goroutines can see it *as* it occurs and can later see that it
+over a channel so that many goroutines can see it *as* it occurs and can later
+see that it
 *has* occurred.

 Recall that after a channel has been closed and drained of all sent values,
 subsequent receive operations proceed immediately, yielding zero values.
 We can
-exploit this to create a broadcast mechanism: don't send a value on the channel,
+exploit this to create a broadcast mechanism: don't send a value on the
+channel,
 *close* it.

 See ch8/du4.

-Cancellation involves a trade-offs; a quicker response often requires more intrusive
+Cancellation involves a trade-offs; a quicker response often requires more
-changes to program logic.
-Ensuring that no expensive operations ever occur after the
+intrusive changes to program logic.
+Ensuring that no expensive operations ever
-cancellation event may require updating many places in your code, but often most of
+occur after the cancellation event may require updating many places in your
-the benefit can be obtained by checking for cancellation in a few important places.
+code, but often most of the benefit can be obtained by checking for
+cancellation in a few important places.

-To determine whether main goroutine has cleaned up, There's a handy trick we can use
+To determine whether main goroutine has cleaned up, There's a handy trick we can
-during testing: if instead of returning from main in the event of cancellation, we
+use during testing: if instead of returning from main in the event of
-execute a call to panic, then the runtime will dump the stack of every goroutine in
+cancellation, we execute a call to panic, then the runtime will dump the stack
-the program.
-If the main goroutine is the only one left, then it has cleaned up
+of every goroutine in the program.
+If the main goroutine is the only one left,
-after itself.
-But if other goroutines remain, they may not have been properly
+then it has cleaned up after itself.
+But if other goroutines remain, they may
-cancelled, or perhaps they have been cancelled but the cancellation takes time; a
+not have been properly cancelled, or perhaps they have been cancelled but the
-little investigation may be worthwhile.
-The panic dump often contains sufficient
+cancellation takes time; a little investigation may be worthwhile.
+The panic
-information to distinguish these cases.
+dump often contains sufficient information to distinguish these cases.

 ## Concurrency with Shared Variables

-Data Race.
+### Data Race

-A *data race* occurs whenever two goroutines access the same variable concurrently
+A *data race* occurs whenever two goroutines access the same variable
-and at least one of the accesses is a write.
+concurrently and at least one of the accesses is a write.

 ```go
 package bank